sebanc/brunch/install-with-linux.md

 ### Special instructions for Legacy devices **only**
 This step is only needed for legacy boot devices that do not support UEFI.
 If your PC supports UEFI, _skip this step!_
-* If you need it, this is when you should download the [MBR patch][mbr-patch] from the main branch and extract it with `tar`.
+* If you need it, this is when you should download the [MBR patch](https://github.com/sebanc/brunch/raw/main/mbr_support.tar.gz) from the main branch and extract it with `tar`.
   * This file will overwrite some of the files you've already extracted, this is supposed to happen.

 ```tar zxvf mbr_support.tar.gz```